-The Hundred finals weekend - all you need to know
+The Hundred finals - all you need to know & how to follow

 Farewell to World Cup heroes

-Two of England's 2017 Women's World Cup winners will be bidding farewell this weekend, with Welsh Fire spinner Alex Hartley and Southern Brave captain Anya Shrubsole retiring from cricket.
+Two of England's 2017 Women's World Cup winners are saying farewell this weekend.

+Welsh Fire spinner Alex Hartley bowed out on Saturday while Sunday will see Southern Brave captain Anya Shrubsole retire from cricket.

 Shrubsole played 173 games for England across all formats, claiming 227 wickets, including six in a player-of-the-match performance against India in that famous World Cup final win at Lord's.